rumca-js/Django-link-archive/README.md

 Here is a detailed guide on how to create the credentials: [https://developers.google.com/gmail/api/quickstart/python#set_up_your_environment](https://developers.google.com/gmail/api/quickstart/python#set_up_your_environment).

-## Crawling

- - some Internet crawling capabilities
- - link search.
-Simple implementation, does not use elastic search
- - does not support proxy rotation.
-This is ethical web crawling, it should not spam with requests
- - configurable user agents, crawlers, selenium, requests, chrome undetected, crawlee, easily extendible
- - if you need a real web crawler, you may use scrapy, or apache nutch, etc.

-## Privacy

- - local data, no algorithms, no advertisements, self-hosted
- - local user action tracking.
-You can observe and analyze history of your 'views', 'searches', 'comments', 'browsing history'

 <div align="center">
   <img alt="Django Logo" src="images/old-wild-west.jpg" width="500px">
 </div>